MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

    <figcaption><i>The Boss Sd-1 and Wampler Black 65'</i></figcaption>
 </figure>

-Audio examples of a dry sound and how it sounds after being treated by the effects:
+Audio examples of a dry sound and how it sounds after being processed through the effects:

 **Dry Sound**